 The MS Food Science program is designed to produce graduates who:

-Exhibit competence in chemical, physical and microbiological techniques as applied to problems in food science and technology
+C. Exhibit competence in chemical, physical and microbiological techniques as applied to problems in food science and technology;

-Apply integrated food science and technology knowledge in addressing food-related problems affecting individuals, Filipino families & institutions
+D. Apply integrated food science and technology knowledge in addressing food-related problems affecting individuals, Filipino families & institutions; and

 Food Chemistry and Analysis skills